pudly/schmopera-hugo/content/articles/talking-with-singers-douglas-williams.md

 For me, the surreal dinner finale where the "stone guest" comes to ask for the Don to repent his ways is like a nightmare, where all of the shame that he has had to repress his entire life in order to live exactly as he pleases arrives literally at his door, personified.

-Now about that "giocosa"… For me there is always humor in seeing people act very confidently or righteously but in fact have no idea what they want.
+Now about that "giocoso"… For me there is always humor in seeing people act very confidently or righteously but in fact have no idea what they want.
 And this opera is loaded with such personalities.

 \- What do you know now about the singing career that you wish you knew 10 years ago?